 Print

 Print is similar to search.
-First declare p node reference to the head.
-Then we use a do while loop to get the value of each element and print out.
+First, declare the p node reference to the head.
+Then we use a do-while loop to get the value of each element and print it out.

 Java